Defining and classifying TQFTs via surgery: Introduction

 It is a classical result that (1+1)-dimensional TQFTs correspond to commutative Frobenius algebras.
-This statement dates back to the birth of the subject, but completely rigorous proofs are more recent, see the book of Kock~\cite{Kock} that also discusses the history of this problem.
+This statement dates back to the birth of the subject, but completely rigorous proofs are more recent; see the book of Kock~\cite{Kock} that also discusses the history of this problem.
 Fully extended $(n+1)$-dimensional TQFTs constitute a constrained subclass of $(n+1)$-dimensional TQFTs, that assign invariants to all oriented manifolds with corners up to dimension $n+1$.
 These were completely classified by Lurie~\cite{Lurie} via proving the ``cobordism hypothesis'' conjectured by Baez and Dolan.
-Based on the work of Reshetikhin and Turaev~\cite{TuTQFT}, Bartlett et al.~\cite{BDSV, BDSV2} classified $3$-dimensional oriented TQFTs extended down to $1$-manifolds, which are called (1+1+1)-dimensional or 1-2-3 TQFTs, in terms of anomaly free modular tensor categories.
-This is a restricted subclass of all lax monoidal (2+1)-dimensional TQFTs according to the following observation.
+Based on the work of Reshetikhin and Turaev~\cite{TuTQFT}, Bartlett, Douglas, Schommer-Pries, and Vicary~\cite{BDSV, BDSV2} classified $3$-dimensional oriented TQFTs extended down to $1$-manifolds, which are called (1+1+1)-dimensional or 1-2-3 TQFTs, in terms of anomaly free modular tensor categories.
+This is a restricted subclass of all lax monoidal (2+1)-dimensional TQFTs according to the following observation that we will prove at the end of Section~\ref{sec:applications}.
 (Recall that a TQFT~$F \colon \Cob_2 \to \Vect$ is lax monoidal if the comparison morphisms $\Phi_{A,B} \colon F(A) \otimes F(B) \to F(A \sqcup B)$ are not necessarily invertible for surfaces~$A$ and~$B$.)

 \begin{prop} Over $\C$, there exist $2^{2^\omega}$ pairwise non-equivalent (2+1)-di\-men\-sional oriented lax monoidal TQFTs that do not extend to (1+1+1)-dimensional TQFTs. \end{prop}